transistorsoft/flutter_background_geolocation/help/INSTALL-ANDROID.md

 ## :open_file_folder: `android/app/build.gradle`

-:exclamation: __DO NOT OMIT ANY OF THE FOLLOWING CHANGES__ :exclamation:
+- :exclamation: __DO NOT OMIT ANY OF THE FOLLOWING CHANGES__ :exclamation:
+- If you ignore any of the following lines, your license key will __fail to validate__.

 ```diff
 // flutter_background_geolocation